tclssg/tclssg/README.md

     su -
     yum install tcl tcllib sqlite-tcl

 On **Windows** the easiest option is to install ActiveTcl and ActivePerl from [ActiveState](http://activestate.com/).
-The copy of Tcl that comes with [Git for Windows](http://msysgit.github.io/) doesn't include Tcllib, so it won't run Tclssg out of the box.
+The copy of Tcl that comes with [Git for Windows](http://msysgit.github.io/) doesn't include Tcllib or an SQLite3 module, so it won't run Tclssg out of the box.

 Once you have the requirements installed clone this repository, `cd` into it then run